virantha/tt10-enigma/docs/info.md

 [^5]: https://www.nsa.gov/portals/75/documents/about/cryptologic-heritage/historical-figures-publications/publications/wwii/CryptoMathEnigma_Miller.pdf

 ### Implementation
-It was my first time using the amazing Python-based hardware description tool Amaranth HDL[^7] to build, test, and generate the Verilog implementation.
-This greatly simplified generating the hardware; because of the complexity of the way the rotors map their inputs and outputs, I would've been writing Python scripts anyway to generate all the case statements/control logic for the Verilog code.
-Amaranth let me cut out all the overhead, and also integrate easily with my reference Python implementation to generate tests.
+Using the Python-based hardware description tool Amaranth HDL[^7] for the first time made building, testing, and generating the Verilog implementation much easier.
+Given the complexity of the rotors’ input-output mappings, I would’ve needed to write Python scripts anyway to generate Verilog logic.
+Amaranth streamlined this process and allowed seamless integration with my reference Python implementation for test generation.

+- Rotor design:
+    - Meeting the tight area requirements involved several design iterations that narrowly missed targets late in the cycle.
+Amaranth’s flexibility made re-architecting much simpler.
+For example, my initial approach of implementing three separate combinational hardware rotors was too large and lacked configurability.
+I ultimately created a single reconfigurable rotor block that processes data over six cycles, effectively forming a six-rotor pipeline (three forward, three backward after reflection).

 [^7]: https://amaranth-lang.org/docs/amaranth/latest/

-In addition, in order to meet the tight area requirements, I went through several different implementations that, late in the design cycle, just kept missing the area targets.
-I am very thankful I used Amaranth/Python to build this as it made re-architecting things much simpler.
-Some of the early design choices that didn't work out:

-- Doing the scrambling datapath as 3 separate hardware rotors implemented as combinational blocks.
-This became too large, and would've prevented me from being able to select the Rotor types.
-I finally settled on one Rotor block that switches settings every time through, using the flopped output from the last cycle as the input to this cycle, thereby creating a "pipeline" of six rotors over six cycles (the six comes from 3 Rotors on the forward path, and then the data is reflected back through  the 3 Rotors in reverse before leaving the machine)

-- Plugboard design:
+- Plugboard Design:
-    - The simplest version I could come up with was a 26 entry 5-bit lookup table implemented with DFFs.
-This became too large.
+   - Initial Attempt: A 26-entry, 5-bit lookup table using DFFs, which proved too large.

-    - The next version was a scan chain based implementation, but I think either the hold-fix buffers or comparison logic made it even larger than the DFF memory.
+   - Next Approach: A scan-chain-based design, but the hold-fix buffers and comparison logic made it even larger.

-    - Finally, I had to switch to using a 26 entry x 5-bit lookup table implemented using the Skywater 130 stdcell latches.
-I felt fairly safe using this, as the plugboard is basically used as a ROM, with only a few writes at the beginning to set the plugboard settings.
-These writes are carefully pulsed using full cycles with the state machine.
+   - Final Solution: A 26-entry, 5-bit lookup table using Skywater 130 standard-cell latches.
+This worked well since the plugboard functions like a ROM, with only a few initial writes to set the configuration.
+These writes are precisely pulsed using the state machine.

 | Key statistics |  |
 |-------------|-----|